-Alas, now the Brewers are in the National League Central, albeit in first place in that Division.
+Alas, now the Brewers are in the National League Central, albeit in 1st place in that Division.
 As are the Yankees in theirs.
 And while Ryan Braun and Prince Fielder represent a rather different threat than manager Harvey Kuenn's 1982 Pennant-winning "Harvey's Wallbangers," led by Hall-of-Famers Robin Yount and Paul Molitor and the heavy hitting of Ted Simmons, Ben Oglivie and Stormin' Gorman Thomas, the Yankees are much more up to the task now than when they seemed to be Dave Winfield, Don Mattingly, and 23 guys named Bobby Meacham.

 In 2009, the Yankees won the World Series, but did their best starting pitcher -- either CC Sabathia or Andy Pettitte -- get the AL's Cy Young Award?
 Nope, it went to Zack Greinke.
 Now, Greinke (7-3) is with the Brewers, and the Yanks made him pay dearly for that Cy theft last night.
 Normally a pitcher with control that's among the best in the game, he had nothing, allowing 7 runs in the 1st 2 innings, including Nick Swisher's 10th home run.

 The Yanks cruised from there, capped by Mark Teixeira's 24th home run of the season, tying him again with Jose Bautista of the Toronto Blue Jays for the major league lead, and the 299th of his career.
 Teix and Swish each had 4 RBIs.
 Every Yankee starter had at least one hit, and Freddy Garcia (7-6) took that support and gave the Yanks 6 strong innings.
 Hector Noesi pitched the 7th and 8th, and Cory Wade the 9th, all scoreless.
 No need for Mariano Rivera last night.